Clinic 1: Ohakune and Raetihi

 How to Apply:

-If you would love to work as a rotating physio in New Zealand for Physio Direct, please send a cover letter and your C.V to Amy Dibley at firstname.lastname@example.org.
+If you would love to work as a rotating physio in New Zealand for Physio Direct, please send a cover letter and your C.V to Kerri Lochead at email@example.com

 Originally from rural New York State in the U.S., Silas received his Doctor of Physical Therapy degree from New York Medical College in 2016.
 Prior to his move to New Zealand, Silas worked in the orthopaedic unit of Lenox Hill Hospital in New York City treating acute orthopaedic conditions before and after surgery.
 Silas has… Read More

 Anel grew up in the United states and studied at the university of Pretoria in South Africa where she graduated in 2013 with Bachelors in Physiotherapy.She initially worked at Dr. Yusuf Dadoo State Hospital as a community service Physiotherapist, where she was exposed to paediatrics and adult neurology conditions.
 In 2015 she started working in private… Read More

 Originally from Cornwall in the UK, Sophie qualified as a chartered physiotherapist in 2012 having gained her BSc (Hons) degree in Physiotherapy from the University of Cardiff.
 Since qualifying she has spent 5 years working within the NHS in Wales and England specialising in musculoskeletal physiotherapy but also gaining valuable experience on a variety of… Read More